Flavor in Ninths and a Discrete Gauge Origin of the QCD Axion: Introduction

-A related unification of the FN and PQ mechanisms via a continuous gauged $U(1)_F$ flavor symmetry has been developed independently in Ref.~\cite{BabuChandraseTavart}.
-A key distinction is that our discrete $\Z_{18}$ fixes the leading PQ-violating operator dimension \emph{exactly} (dimension~18), whereas in continuous $U(1)_F$ constructions the quality argument depends on the pattern of symmetry breaking and the resulting residual discrete subgroup.
 Integer-charge FN models have also been studied systematically by Cornella, Curtin, Neil, and Thompson~\cite{Cornella2023,Cornella2025}.
 Those constructions map all solutions to the quark flavor problem within the standard integer-charge FN framework, providing a useful benchmark: the ninths lattice is excluded by construction in that search because it requires rational charges with denominator nine.

-We comment further on this comparison in Sec.~\ref{sec:comparison}.
+The axion is realized as a generation-dependent Dine--Fischler--Srednicki--Zhitnitsky (DFSZ) axion of Type-II two-Higgs-doublet form: the QCD anomaly is carried by a two-Higgs-doublet sector, with up-type quarks coupling to $H_u$ and down-type quarks and charged leptons to $H_d$.
+This is the same Higgs structure that, combined with the chain internal factor, fixes $\tan\beta\simeq10$--$16$~\cite{Subconstituents}.
+The crucial point is that the $\Z_{18}$ charges are \emph{generation-dependent}, with the lighter generations carrying larger flavor (``hop'') charge, so that the same non-universal assignment that reproduces the fermion mass hierarchy also determines the axion--photon coupling.
+Whereas universal PQ charges give the standard $E/N=8/3$ (further suppressed to a nearly-decoupled $E/N=2$, with $C_{a\gamma}\lesssim0.02$, if light higgsinos are present), the generation-dependent charges instead enhance the coupling to $E/N\simeq2.6$--$3.0$, i.e.\ $C_{a\gamma}\simeq0.6$--$1.0$, an observable value between the DFSZ-II and KSVZ benchmarks.
+The domain-wall number is the canonical $N_{\rm DW}=6$, requiring Peccei--Quinn breaking before inflation.